 Sam sat at her desk, shoulders slumped.
 This was the third time her boss had spoken to her about the report today.
-It was due in a few days and she noticed the situation was getting worse.
+It was due in a few days and she noticed her manager’s nagging getting worse.

 She couldn’t make a move in the office without him asking her about it.
 What was his problem?
 Couldn’t he give her a break so she could actually get it done?